 Estero Inn

-Estero Inn sits right on the waterfront, and the views are just stunning—especially at sunrise, when the light hits Morro Rock and the bay turns golden.
+Estero Inn is a boutique bayfront hotel in Morro Bay, known for its peaceful setting and sweeping waterfront views especially at sunrise, when the light hits Morro Rock and turns the harbor golden.
 The rooms are modern and clean, with a soft coastal feel and just the right amount of comfort.
 Some have fireplaces, others offer spa tubs, and all feel like a retreat after a day of exploring.

 What I love most about Estero Inn is the location.
-You’re tucked away at the quieter end of the Embarcadero, so it feels peaceful but still walkable to restaurants, coffee shops, and kayak rentals.
-I’ve stayed here and stepped right out for a foggy morning walk along the waterfront trail, coffee in hand, with sea birds and harbor seals as the only company.
+It’s tucked away at the quieter end of the Embarcadero, making it feel peaceful yet still walkable to restaurants, coffee shops, and kayak rentals.
+I’ve stayed here and stepped right out for a foggy morning walk along the waterfront trail, coffee in hand, with seabirds and harbor seals as my only company.

 Location: Bayfront, central Morro Bay